hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

   </div>

 + The connectivity of the network
-  + 3 hidden units fully interconnected in both directions
+  + 3 hidden units fully interconnected in both directions (might be w/ different weights)
     + allowing a hidden activity pattern at one time step to vote for the hidden activity pattern at the next time step
-  + input units having feed-forward connections that allow then to vote for the next hidden activity pattern
+  + input units having feed-forward connections (two-digit column) that allow them (the connection to the output unit) to vote (producing output) for the next hidden activity pattern

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture7/lec7.pdf" ismap target="_blank">